 4. Geofencing Push Notifications

 In the process of sending push notifications, it is crucial to define the right moment and content to do so.
 One new way of doing this is by geofencing.
-It is the process that enables an unprecedented level of personalization by sending notifications based on a highly-precise location.
+It is the process that enables an unprecedented level of personalization by sending notifications based on highly-precise location.

 Businesses usually use geofencing technology combined with push notifications to drive sales from customers who downloaded their app.
 The app can then track users’ locations, with their permission of course.
 The next step is sending timely push notifications based on their location if it falls within the geofencing range.